 - In 1998, SLO was discovered to be caused by mutations in the DHCR7 gene, and to date more than 100 different mutations in DHCR7 have been found.
 Most of these are missense mutations that result in substitutions of a highly conserved residue of the protein. - Population screens for mutant DHCR7 alleles suggest that the carrier frequency in populations of European ancestry is 3% to 4%.
 This high frequency suggests the incidence of SLO should be much higher than is com- monly observed.
-One explanation is that some pregnancies with affected fetuses result in miscarriages or that SLO is undetected in some mildly affected patients. - Supplementing the diet of SLO children with cholesterol can ameliorate their growth and feeding problems, although its effect on cognitive development is less clear.
+One explanation is that some pregnancies with affected fetuses result in miscarriages or that SLO is undetected in some mildly affected patients.
+Although the frequency is high, the disease is rarely observed clinically.
+This suggests that affected fetuses often have severe congenital abnormalities leading to spontaneous abortion during pregnancy, preventing them from reaching full term. - Supplementing the diet of SLO children with cholesterol can ameliorate their growth and feeding problems, although its effect on cognitive development is less clear because early postnatal management allows for accurate evaluation and identification of the cholesterol synthesis enzyme deficiency, enabling dietary cholesterol supplementation to help reduce growth and feeding problems.